vkostyanetsky/kostyanetsky.me/notes/first-pancake/index.md

+---
+title: My First Approach to Gen Models
+description: How a neural network gently lets you know that you’re not quite ready to use it yet.
+created: 2024-08-25 14:07:48
+tags:
+- ai
+---

-﻿I needed to quickly generate some images for a pet project.
+I needed to quickly generate some images for a pet project.
 I grabbed the first tool at hand — [WaifuDiffusion](https://huggingface.co/hakurei/waifu-diffusion) (a clone of [StableDiffusion](https://huggingface.co/stabilityai/stable-diffusion-3-medium), but trained specifically on anime and manga).

 Prompt: